How can I tell if I am registered and what shirt size I ordered?

 Can I pick up my race packet on day of race?

-Yes, you can also pick up your packet day of race at the start at King County’s Tolt MacDonald Park (see schedule), but we strongly encourage you to pick up your packet on Friday.
+Yes, you can also pick up your packet day of race at King County’s Tolt MacDonald Park (see schedule), but we strongly encourage you to pick up your packet on Friday.
 Why?
 Shorter lines, plus the staff at Road Runner Sports is super-duper nice.

 Can someone else pick up my packet?